willferris30/Ferris-Baughan-Data400/README.md

 Sentiment improved the model’s spread and top-quintile return.
 Market capitalization, price, valuation, volatility, and sentiment were among the strongest predictors.
 Simple standalone strategies, such as earnings yield or low volatility, did not outperform the combined model.
+These results are further supported by regression analysis, which confirms that the model’s ranking signal is statistically significant and not driven by randomness.

 ### Portfolio Simulation